ElizabethG22/terraform-102/README.md

 # Terraform-102 Sainsburys Data Academy

-This is a basic example of using Terraform to create an EC2 instance on AWS.
+This is a basic example of using Terraform to create an EC2 instance including Grafana and a simple Lambda function on AWS.

 ## Requirements